 The company's principal activities are the provision of services (including property management) to Cadent Gas Limited.
-In the current year the company has retained the same number of properties in its portfolio and rental charges have remained in line with the previous year.
+In the current year the company has retained the same number of properties in its portfolio, however revenue has decreased due to the expiry of a lease to Cadent Gas Limited.
+This has been partially offset by a rent review upon renewal of contracts, to increase rents in line with market rates.